csound-flossmanual/csound-floss/book/09-b-csound-in-maxmsp.md

 - \[csound\~ 4 7\]

 _@io 3_ creates 3 audio inlets and 3 audio outlets. _@i 4 @o 7_
-&nbsp;creates 4 audio inlets and 7 audio outlets.
+creates 4 audio inlets and 7 audio outlets.
 The third and fourth lines accomplish the same thing as the first two.
 If you don't specify the number of audio inlets or outlets, then _csound~_ will have two audio inlets and two audio oulets.
 By the way, audio outlets always appear to the left of non-audio outlets.
-Let's create a patch called &nbsp;_audio_io.maxpat_ that demonstrates audio i/o:
+Let's create a patch called _audio_io.maxpat_ that demonstrates audio i/o:

 ![](../resources/images/09-b-audio-io.png)